Jayden Laverde

-Jayden Laverde (/ləˈvɜːdiː/ lə-VUR-dee; born 12 April 1996) is a professional Australian rules footballer with the Essendon Football Club in the Australian Football League (AFL).
+Jayden Laverde (/ləˈvɜːdiː/ lə-VUR-dee; born 12 April 1996) is a professional Australian rules footballer who previously played for the Essendon Football Club in the Australian Football League (AFL) and will join the Greater Western Sydney Giants in Pre-Season Supplemental Selection Period (SSP).
 He was recruited with the 20th overall selection in the 2014 national draft.

 Early life

-Larvede started his career playing for the Keilor Football Club playing all his junior years there. as a young age he was touted for his athleticism and uniqueness.
+Laverde started his career playing for the Keilor Football Club playing all his junior years there. as a young age he was touted for his athleticism and uniqueness.